Madbat2024/SOC-Azure/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we applied security controls:
-Start Time 2023-03-18 15:37
+Start Time 2024-07-12 21:07:15
-Stop Time	2023-03-19 15:37
+Stop Time	2024-07-13 21:07:15

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 9628
-| Syslog                   | 25
+| Syslog                   | 44
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was created in Microsoft Azure, with integrated log sources connected to a Log Analytics workspace.
+Microsoft Sentinel was utilized to generate alerts and create incidents based on the incoming logs.
+Metrics were collected in the insecure environment both before and after applying security controls.
+Significantly, the number of security events and incidents was markedly reduced following the application of security measures, highlighting the effectiveness of these controls.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It is important to mention that if the network resources had been heavily accessed by regular users, a higher number of security events and alerts might have been recorded in the 24-hour period after implementing the security controls.